davenpi/davenpi.github.io/_pages/pie.md

     - **Timeline**: Spring/Summer 2024

 ## How I make a living
-- [ ] Be a part of building something meaningful and useful.
+- [ ] Help build something meaningful and useful.
 Ideally making a lot of money in the process.
 Use the proceeds to fund my adventures and start an investment company (sort of a mix between Venture Capital and the Simons Foundation).
 Also start some kind of scholarship to help young people discover new possibilities.
     - **Current Progress**: To be frank I'm basically all potential at this point.
 I've never had a job for more than a few months or